 Are you an international student wanting to know what pathways are right for you?
 Read more about our international pathways on offer.

 At UNSW, your passion, creativity and potential to succeed in your degree area are what matters to us.
-That's why we offer UNSW Portfolio Entry, which gives you the opportunity to demonstrate your passion and talent, alongside your ATAR.
+That's why we offer the UNSW Portfolio Entry Early Conditional Offer Scheme, which gives you the opportunity to demonstrate your passion and talent, alongside your ATAR.

-The UNSW Indigenous Admission Scheme is an alternative pathway for Australian Aboriginal and Torres Strait Islander people to study an undergraduate degree at UNSW.
+The UNSW Indigenous Admission Scheme is an alternative pathway for Australian Aboriginal and Torres Strait Islander people to gain entry into an undergraduate degree at UNSW.
 Entry through this program means we consider your relevant life, work, educational and training experience as preparation for study.

 You can participate in a pre-program that leads to studies in business, education, law, medicine, science, engineering, and social work.
 The pre-program is a three-week residential program that involves participation in lectures, tutorials, group work, social activities, exams and assessments.
 Selection for the program is based on the submission of an application.
 For more information, visit Nura Gili.